MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Discussion

 \section{Discussion}

 Motivated by recent progress in learning generalizable NFs, we present \textbf{MedFuncta}, a unified framework for efficiently learning large-scale neural representations of medical signals.
-We not only introduce a novel $\omega$-schedule for commonly used SIRENs, effectively enforcing a staged optimization process through layer-wise learning rates, we also address the computational overhead of previous methods by presenting an efficient meta-learning framework that utilizes training with sparse supervision.
+We not only introduce a novel $\omega$-schedule for commonly used SIRENs, effectively enforcing a staged optimization process through layer-wise learning rates, but also address the computational overhead of previous methods by presenting an efficient meta-learning framework that utilizes training with sparse supervision.
 We validate our findings through extensive experiments and ablations across a wide range of diverse medical signals and demonstrate that we can solve relevant downstream tasks on our proposed neural representation.
+While this work is still limited to rather low resolutions, we believe that working on such neural representations holds substantial long-term potential, especially for heterogeneous medical data.
+For future research, we identify two main directions: (1) further scaling the method by exploring different architectures, conditioning mechanisms, or more advanced training approaches such as sequential mini-batch processing in the inner loop or novel optimization strategies \cite{mcginnis2025optimizing}; (2) exploring further downstream tasks that benefit from generalizing NFs across a dataset.
+Possible applications include but are not limited to resolution-agnostic synthesis \cite{dupont2021generative}, image segmentation \cite{vyas2025fit}, registration \cite{wolterink2022implicit}, atlas building \cite{dannecker2024cina}, spatiotemporal growth modeling \cite{bieder2024modeling}, and various inverse problems like super-resolution \cite{mcginnis2023single}.
+We hope that \textbf{MedFuncta} inspires the community and serves as a foundation for future research into neural representations of medical data.